 1. Baking Soda Remedy for Heartburn

-Sodium bicarbonate or the very common baking soda lying into your kitchen shelf can relieve heartburn in a matter of few minutes by balancing the pH level of your stomach.
+Sodium bicarbonate or the very common baking soda lying on your kitchen shelf can relieve heartburn in a matter of few minutes by balancing the pH level of your stomach.
 Baking soda with a pH higher than 7 can effectively neutralize your stomach acid.
-When your stomach acid will not remain acidic, you won’t get the burning sensation, even if it travels upto your lower esophageal sphincter.
+When your stomach acid will not remain acidic, you won’t get the burning sensation, even if it travels up to your lower oesophagal sphincter.

 - Baking soda- 1/2 to 1 tsp

 - Add the baking soda to the glass of water.

 - Do this whenever you feel acid coming up into your throat.
 However, do not consume more than 3 tsp of baking soda in a day.

 Do this for a week only and if your heartburn still persists, either use some other remedy or consult your doctor.
 Prolonged use of baking soda is not desirable for your body.